Aggressive Defense For White Collar Crime Charges

 People who are charged with white collar crimes are often professionals who never expected to see the inside of a criminal defense attorney’s office.
 They usually have nice homes, families and good reputations — all of which will be destroyed if they are convicted of fraud or any other white collar crime and sent to prison.

 I’m R. Todd Bennett, a Houston criminal defense lawyer with more than 15 years of experience.
 I represent people and business entities throughout Texas that are under investigation or who have been charged with a white collar crime such as fraud, embezzlement or other business-related crime.
-Contact my criminal defense law office today for a consultation with an experienced Houston white collar crimes attorney.
+Contact my criminal defense law office by email or by phone at 713-489-7763 today for a consultation with an experienced Houston white collar crimes attorney.
 I am well-prepared to protect your legal rights.

 What Is “White Collar” Crime?